gmc-code/PC-Latex/docs/latex_maths/number_lines/number_lines_intro.rst

 #.
 Number line diagrams will be designed in LaTeX.
 #.
 The LaTeX file will be broken into parts and placeholder text will be inserted.
 #.
 Python will replace the placeholder text in the diagram LaTeX, allowing random numbers to be used.
 #.
-Python will be used to generate a worksheet with 8 diagrams that are all randomly generated.
+Python will be used to generate booklets with 8 diagrams per page that are all randomly generated.
 #.
-Both a question sheet and an answer sheet will be built in LaTeX and then converted to a pdf and png of each.
+Both a question sheet and an answer sheet will be built in LaTeX and then converted to a pdf of each.
-#.
-Then a 2 page worksheet will be made with answers as well.